raunitpatel/DA311-DA322-Course-Project/README.md

 Provides a minimalistic interface to interact with the chess engine.
 The interaction is **command-line based**, allowing users to input moves and receive game feedback directly through the terminal.

-# Neuro-Symbolic AI for Visual Question Answering (VQA) on the Sort-of-CLEVR Dataset
+# Neuro-Symbolic AI for Visual Question Answering

 This repository implements a **Neuro-Symbolic AI (NSAI)** approach for **Visual Question Answering (VQA)** on the **Sort-of-CLEVR** dataset.
 By combining deep learning's pattern recognition abilities with symbolic reasoning methods like program synthesis, this approach achieves **over 99% accuracy** on the dataset.